ggao33/Deep-Learning-and-Computer-Vision-A-Z-OpenCV-SSD-GANs/README.md

 Module 1: This is a frontal face recognition project using Haarcascade for eyes and face.
-In the homework, a smile detector was added for human faces and cat face detection was applied. env setup: Everything should work with the most recent Anaconda packages with python 3.7 etc.
+In the homework, a smile detector was added for human faces and cat face detection was applied.

+env setup: Everything should work with the most recent Anaconda packages, python 3.7 etc.
 Please don't struggle with the course installation yml file.
 It's too outdated.

 -------------------------------------------------------------------------------------------------